 The formula grants are awarded to States, U.S. Territories, and the District of Columbia, to support a nationwide infrastructure of State Energy Offices (SEOs).
-The purpose is to increase market transformation of energy efficiency and renewable energy technologies through policies, strategies, and public-private partnerships that facilitate their adoption and implementation.
-They also facilitate State-based activities, such as: financing mechanisms for institutional retrofit programs; loan program and management; energy savings performance contracting; comprehensive residential programs for homeowners; transportation programs that accelerate use of alternative fuels; and renewable programs that remove barriers and support supply side and distributed renewable energy.
+The purpose is to increase the market transformation of energy efficiency and renewable energy technologies through policies, strategies, and public-private partnerships that facilitate their adoption and implementation.
+They also facilitate State-based activities, such as financing mechanisms for institutional retrofit programs; loan programs and management; energy savings performance contracting; comprehensive residential programs for homeowners; transportation programs that accelerate the use of alternative fuels; and renewable programs that remove barriers and support the supply side and distributed renewable energy.

 The SEP Program has the following four goals:

 - Increase energy efficiency to reduce energy costs and consumption for consumers, businesses, and government.

 - Improve the reliability of electricity and fuel supply and the delivery of energy services.